egoist/poi.js.org/docs/options.md

 ### postcss

-Type: `Array` `object`
+Type: `Array` `object` `function`

-Poi searches for custom postcss config file using [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config), and add `autoprefixer` to the top of it when `postcss` is an array or object.
+Poi searches for custom postcss config file using [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config).

-You can use this option to override it if you don't want extra config file for postcss.
+You can use this option to override it if you don't want extra config file for postcss, however it's always recommended to use native postcss config file.

 ### autoprefixer